 Slave Auction Block

-The Phase 1 sessions were held during April and May 2018 with 140 individuals participating in small focus group settings.
+The International Coalition of Sites of Conscience led Phase 1 sessions were held during April and May 2018 with 140 individuals participating in small focus group settings.
 Staff from the International Coalition of Sites of Conscience gathered the stories that the community is currently telling about African American History and the slave auction block and how community members felt about those stories.
 The Phase 1 public report (PDF) details major themes extracted from the interviews and focus groups.